astronomer/astro-sdk/sql-cli/CONTRIBUTING.md

 nox -s "test-3.8(airflow='2.5')" -- tests/test___main__.py::test_validate
 ```

-If you only want to test on the current installed version - and want to run all tests you can use the `make test` command.
+If you only want to test on the current installed version and want to run all the tests, you can use the `make test` command.

 ### Debugging